-The classic trucker jacket, the Levi’s jacket was a staple of northern skinheads, usually teamed up with Levi’s or Wrangler jeans or Sta Prest.
-Notice the Levi’s patch on the left hand side above the pocket, which was usually taken off the back of a pair of jeans and sewn onto the jacket.
-Also, notice the way the jacket is buttoned at the top and how the cuffs are rolled just once.
+First produced in 1962, the classic Levi’s Type 3 Trucker jacket was a staple of northern skinheads, usually teamed up with Levi’s or Wrangler jeans or Sta Prest.
+Notice the Levi’s patch on the left hand side above the pocket, which was usually taken off the inside collar and sewn onto the jacket (while labels were about the size of a jean back patch until 1967, by 1968 smaller labels were also in circulation).
+Also, note the way the jacket is buttoned at the top and how the cuffs are rolled just once.
 I replicate this look today, sticking to my northern roots.

-The best Levi’s jacket available today would be the Levi’s Type 3 1967 trucker with big E tab.
-However, this is very expensive, which is why I find the 70500 Levi’s trucker acceptable, just as long as it does not have side pockets.
+The best Levi’s jacket available today would be the Levi’s Type 3 1967 Trucker with big E tab.
+However, this is very expensive, which is why the 70500 Levi’s trucker is perfectly acceptable, just as long as it does not have side pockets.

 20MJL Blue Bell Wrangler

 Not much is known about Wrangler jackets, only that they were worn up north.
 I’m guessing it was it was the 20MJL jacket, given that it was produced from 1968 -70 and the later Levi’s style 127MJ was not produced until 1973.
 The skinhead above at the Market Harborough soul all-nighter 1968/69 is wearing this style.
 They are no longer produced, but can still be found in vintage shops sometimes.